logictive/delyn/site/content/_index.md

 banner:
   enabled: true
   title: "Thermoformed Packaging Specialists"
-  text: "We are Manufacturers of High Quality, Bespoke Packaging designed specifically for your product.
-We also have a huge bank of ‘design led’ tools producing trays for use with the Meat, Fish, BBQ and Summer market products including Salads, Wet Pasta and Snacks."
+  text: "We are Manufacturers of High Quality, Bespoke Packaging designed specifically for your product."
   primaryaction:
     text: "View Products"
     url: "/products/"
   secondaryaction:
     text: "Download Brochure"
     url: "/brochure/"

+productstitle: "Our Products"
+productssubtitle: "We have a huge bank of ‘design led’ tools producing trays for use with a wide range of products"
 ---

 This is a test